ayushp-18/Fashion_Recommender-/README.md

 ## 🚀Introduction

-I developed a fashion recommendation system that utilizes the power of transfer learning using ResNet-50 architecture along with Annoy an optimized K-Nearest Neighbours algorithm to deliver personalized recommendations based on user input.
+A fashion recommendation system that utilizes the power of transfer learning using ResNet-50 architecture along with Annoy an optimized K-Nearest Neighbours algorithm to deliver personalized recommendations based on user input.
 By performing feature extraction on a large dataset of over 45,000 images using transfer learning with ResNet-50, I was able to effectively analyze the image data.
 To identify the top 5 closest matches to a user's input, I implemented a similarity search approach using K-Nearest Neighbours, providing personalized fashion recommendations.
 The system is user-friendly and intuitive, and allows for accurate and effective analysis of image data.

 This  recommendation system showcases the versatility and power of  transfer learning, similarity search, and convolutional neural networks (CNNs), providing a solid foundation for building larger and more comprehensive recommendation systems

+To try the deployed syste : https://fashion-recommendation-system-deploy-jwjk6gabttntghihaawspd.streamlit.app/

 ##   💻Recommendation Engine:Proposed Methodology